Join 8,000 Iceland Travel Fans & Unlock Exclusive Discounts

 Rent a car and drive the ring road.
 You can easily find accommodations along your route if you plan it.
 If you plan to go in the summer months, plan ahead because the guesthouses and hotels get fully booked very early.

-Icelandic nature can be very dangerous, there are a lot of places unguarded that you should be careful and don’t put yourself at risk for a photograph.
+Icelandic nature can be very dangerous; there are many unguarded places, so you should be careful and avoid putting yourself at risk for a photograph.
 After all, Iceland is called “the land of ice and fire” for a reason.
 This is how you stay safe in Iceland.

-Are you planning more trips to Iceland and if so, what places are you planning to visit?
+Are you planning more trips to Iceland, and if so, what places are you planning to visit?

-Yes, for sure I will be back for photographing in Iceland.
+Yes, for sure, I will be back for photographing in Iceland.
 The next trip will be in late February/ early March 2021.
-I will do some winter photography and I will try to do all the ring road and Snæfellsnes Peninsula if the weather and road conditions permit.
+I will do some winter photography, and I will try to do all the ring road and Snæfellsnes Peninsula if the weather and road conditions permit.

 As I said before, I would like to plan a full week exploring the highlands.
 Maybe I will go in late June with the midnight sun, I want to have almost 24 hours of light.